top of page

 Staff background 2.jpg

-At Thameside Primary School, Physical Education is taught by our specialist PE teacher and three sports coaches.
+At Thameside Primary School, Physical Education is taught by our two specialist PE teacher and two sports coaches.
 The lessons include learning new skills with the opportunity to apply these in a range of contexts.
-All pupils in Year 4 have access to a block of 10 swimming lessons at a local swimming pool.
+All pupils in Year 4 have access to a block of 8, 1 hour swimming lessons at a local swimming pool.
 There is an annual Sports, Health and Fitness week which provides pupils with a range of sporting opportunities along with a large range of local sports competitions and challenges.
 We are lucky to have two school halls, a large playground and field and a multi-use games area which ensures that, whatever the weather, the children are still able to have their full entitlement to PE.
+At Thameside, we provide many inter-house competitions to ensure all children have experience to competitive sport.

 Our School PE Progression Maps: